Iamesi Village

 Conceived as an affordable housing development for vulnerable individuals, Iamesi’s permanent supportive housing model’s goal is to safely house those experiencing homelessness first, while providing the support, resources, and resilience necessary to ensure that they remain safely housed permanently.
 By housing more people long-term in an area rich with amenities and transportation options, we aim to affect positive change in our communities whose top concerns are housing affordability and homelessness.
 Iamesi Village is part of the North San Pedro Residential Project which connects a recently redeveloped area of downtown with Guadalupe Park and the commercial shopping area of San Pedro Square.
 Rebuilding the traditional neighborhood street grid and developing a new residential community with a variety of dwelling types for diverse backgrounds and incomes provides a more vibrant fabric that connects currently separated sections of the city.
 Amidst a sea of market rate and luxury apartments, this project prevents the city from becoming a monolithic unaffordable zone, and instead, creates a vibrant neighborhood with diverse incomes and backgrounds.

 As a permanently supportive housing development, a variety of multi-functional spaces were designed using universal and trauma-informed principles in order to house the synergistic single-site services offered to residents and carefully considered user backgrounds.
 Common spaces are designed with visual and physical connections to nature, which makes spaces feel safe for conversations and provides wayfinding.
 Exterior walkways soften the transition into units - an evidence-informed design proven to increase comfort for previously homeless residents.
 Social engagement opportunities range through the building.
 Social service offices offer direct assistance.
 The community room holds community and educational events, using the courtyard to expand when necessary.
-A dog washing station and pet relief area recognizes the therapeutic importance of companion animals.
+A dog washing station and pet relief area recognize the therapeutic importance of companion animals.
 The fourth floor solarium serves many functions such as a chill room, mediation area, staff respite, or comforting therapy room.

 Balancing a diversity of residents, resources, and resilience strategies, Iamesi Village is adaptable by design in order to meet the needs of our ever changing world today and for many decades into the future.